John-Anthony-L/The-Nutritional-Slug/README.md

     - Press back
     - Select the Meal option
     - Press Add to Daily list only once
-    - Press Done
+    - Press Done <br />
-9. Select Progress Tab to look at the monthly progress
+9. Select Progress Tab to look at the monthly progress <br />
-10. Select Settings Tab to change goals pr activity level or even credentials.
+10. Select Settings Tab to change goals pr activity level or even credentials. <br />